datatrail-jhu/05_R/manuscript/09_help_in_R.md

 ?
 When you get stuck in R, what's the first thing you should do?

 C) Search for an existing answer on the Internet
+C) Google the error message
+C) Turn to the Internet for help
 o) Create a reprex
 o) Ask a question on Stack Overflow
 o) Ask a question on the RStudio Community